In This Section:

 A Faculty final examination counting for between one-third and two-thirds of the final mark must be held in each 100-level course, unless exemption has been granted by the Faculty of Arts & Science.
 In 200-, 300- and 400-level courses, the Departments will decide whether or not an examination is appropriate.
 Courses at the 200-level will normally have a final examination.
 The ratio of term work to examination will be the same for all sections of multi-section courses that have final examinations.
 The relative value of each part of a written examination must be indicated on the question paper.

-Students who cannot write a final examination at the scheduled time due to a religious obligation should submit a Final Examinations Conflict form using their University of Toronto email account to email@example.com as soon as the conflict is known, and no later than the deadline shown on the examination schedule.
+Students who cannot write a final examination at the scheduled time due to a religious obligation should submit a Final Examinations Conflict form using their University of Toronto email account to firstname.lastname@example.org as soon as the conflict is known, and no later than the deadline published on the A&S Exam Conflicts webpage.

 Rules of Conduct for Examinations